dariansal/deep-learning-mnist/model-reports/scratch-mlp-model-report.md

   <img src="../data/test-images/8-1.png" alt="Handwritten digit" width="200" height="200">
   <figcaption>Figure 2: Custom handwritten digit</figcaption>
 </figure>

 <br>

-- The model correctly classified this example as '8' with 79.76% confidence
+- The model correctly classified the digit as '8' with 79.76% confidence
 - Overall performance on custom digits was lower than the test set accuracy
 - Suspect this reduced performance was due to out-of-distribution characteristics (e.g., pixel brightness, digit thickness) compared to MNIST dataset